How music helps rehab patients learn how to move again | CBC Radio

 "Music is part of the most complex auditory language the brain ever invented," said Professor Michael Thaut, who's at the forefront of research on how music can alter the brain networks to heal the body.

-The former professional musician's research journey into neurological music therapy started 25 years ago when he studied if music could be used as a tool or language of rehabilitation.
+The former professional musician's research journey into neurologic music therapy started 25 years ago when he studied if music could be used as a tool or language of rehabilitation.

 Music's rhythm has a very profound effect on motor system, said the director of the Music and Health Research Collaboratory at the University of Toronto.